There comes a point in every freelancers career when you ask — “What’s next?”

 Stop Cutting Corners Once and for All

-I’ve always been a frugal person.
+I’ve always been a frugal person, like most freelancers.
 I learned most things about running a business on my own.
 This is not the way to level up your business in a timely manner unless you’re an anomaly.